I like spending time with healthy people whose brains are turned on – Dave Asprey

 Bulletproof coffee steps

-Wondering how to make bulletproof coffee at home?
-It has 4 easy steps.
+If you are wondering how to make bulletproof coffee at home, there are 4 easy steps.

 - The first step is to put a pot of coffee on and brew it the same way that you always do.